krfkeith/tart/trunk/doc/source/intro/classes.rst

 User-defined types: Composites
 ==============================

-The :keyword:`class` keyword is one of the four keywords that are used to define a new aggregate type.
-The others are :keyword:`struct`, :keyword:`interface` and :keyword:`protocol`.
+The :kw:`class` keyword is one of the four keywords that are used to define a new aggregate type.
+The others are :kw:`struct`, :kw:`interface` and :kw:`protocol`.

-* A :keyword:`class` is *reference* type, meaning it is always passed around by reference.
+* A :kw:`class` is *reference* type, meaning it is always passed around by reference.
   When you assign a value of class type to a variable, all that gets copied is a pointer to the object, not the object's contents.

-* A :keyword:`struct` is a *value* type.
+* A :kw:`struct` is a *value* type.
 That means that normally when you assign one struct variable to another, it does a member-wise copy of the entire thing.

-* An :keyword:`interface` defines an pure abstract type which can only contain methods, types and constants.
+* An :kw:`interface` defines an pure abstract type which can only contain methods, types and constants.
 Like Java and C#, Tart does not support multiple inheritance, but does allow classes to derive from multiple interfaces.
 See the section on :ref:`interfaces`.

-* A :keyword:`protocol` represents a contract which a type may conform to.
+* A :kw:`protocol` represents a contract which a type may conform to.
 A class or struct is said to *support* the protocol if that class or struct defines all of the method signatures that are defined by the protocol.
 Template arguments can be constrained to only match types which support a specified protocol.
 Classes may declare explicitly that they support a protocol,